 Considering the learning losses incurred this year due to COVID-19, you should make the most of Thanksgiving to keep children engaged in learning.

-At Mrs. Myer’s Reading Room, we help kids in Chicago and across the US with our fun and exciting learning programs for math, reading, and much more.
+At Mrs. Myers' Reading Room, we help kids in Southeast Wisconsin and across the US with our fun and exciting learning programs for math, reading, and much more.
 Click here to sign up for a free trial.

 Here we list five learning activities to keep your kids engaged on Thanksgiving Day so you can cook in peace!

 Thanksgiving is rife with colors, and this presents an opportunity to immerse your kids in art-based activities.
 A simple exercise is to have them make decorations revolving around the event's theme, such as Pilgrim hats or Native American headdresses.
 This will bring the story of Thanksgiving to life, and they will get a better grasp of its history and culture.

 Going a step further, you can also plan a skit or in-home performance for Thanksgiving.
 Assign each member of the family a character and ask them to write their own script.
 You can also create props and paper costumes to add excitement to the performance.